TALXIS/docs/src/en/developer-guide/applications/controls/VirtualDataset/general.md

 ## Columns

 Columns binding can be used to specify metadata for each column.
 It expects a stringified JSON array containing objects of column metadata.
 This object is based on the [PCF Dataset Column interface](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/reference/column).
-If you do not specify metadata for a column, it will not be visible in the UI.
+If metadata for columns is not specified, the control will either use layoutXml to generate the UI (when a FetchXml Data Provider is used) or the columns will not be displayed in the UI.

 <details>